Curling Lineup Changes: Skylar Ackerman stepping way, shuffling in Quebec | TSN

 March 23

-Team Laurie St-Georges, who has represented Quebec at the past four Tournament of Hearts, announced that they have parted way with Kelly Middaugh.
+Team Laurie St-Georges, who has represented Quebec at the past four Tournament of Hearts, announced that they have parted ways with lead Kelly Middaugh.

-Middaugh, a 24-year-old import curling from Ontario, had been with the team for the last two years.
+Middaugh, a 24-year-old import curler from Ontario, had been with the team for the last two years.

 "We created a lot of memories together and we will be forever grateful for the experiences on and off the ice," part of the statement read.